Proof Key for Code Exchange Overview

 - The request in step one above includes a hash of this secret key and info about which hashing algorithm was used.

-- Step five in the previous figure includes the actual key.
+- Step five in the previous figure includes the actual key (coming from the legitimate app).

-- Before the OAuth server returns the tokens in step six, it uses the secret key to determine if it can arrive at the same hash that was previously given (using the early-provided hashing algorithm).
+- Before the OAuth server returns the tokens in step six, it uses the secret key to determine if it can arrive at the same hash that was previously given (using the hashing algorithm provided earlier).

 These additional steps are shown in the following figure: